peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 and vertex normals.
 * [fromPositionsNormalsUV](#H3DU.MeshBuffer.fromPositionsNormalsUV)<br>Creates a new mesh buffer with the given array of vertex positions, vertex normals, and texture coordinates.
+* [fromPositionsUV](#H3DU.MeshBuffer.fromPositionsUV)<br>Creates a new mesh buffer with the given array of vertex positions and texture coordinates.
 * [getAttribute](#H3DU.MeshBuffer_getAttribute)<br>Gets a vertex attribute included in this mesh buffer.
 * [getBounds](#H3DU.MeshBuffer_getBounds)<br>Finds the tightest
 bounding box that holds all vertices in the mesh buffer.